 The Integrated Graduate Studies (IGS) Program is intended for highly motivated undergraduate students who wish to complete the academic requirements of both a BA and MA degree in anthropology.
 It is possible to obtain the MA degree simultaneously with completion of the BA degree because courses taken during your senior year can be applied towards the completion of the requirements for both degrees.
 Course schedules must of course be constructed so that the courses taken during your senior year are appropriate for both degrees.
 Below is a guideline to help determine eligibility and apply to the IGS program.

-Schedule a meeting with Dean Nancy Dilulio in Undergraduate Studies before the beginning of your 3rd year to determine eligibility and discuss the application process.
+Schedule a meeting with Steven P. Scherger, Assistant Dean of Undergraduate Studies, before the beginning of your 3rd year to determine eligibility and discuss the application process.

-Have you completed the eligilibility requirements listed below?
+Have you completed the eligibility requirements listed below?

 - Completion of 90 credit-hours of which the last 60 hours must have been in residence at Case Western Reserve University.